 The Difference Between Baroque and Rococo Style

-The lighter, more graceful Rococo style originated in France and came at the end of the Baroque period.
-In fact, it is generally considered a subset of the Baroque era, notes SF Gate HomeGuides.
+The lighter, more graceful Rococo style originated in France at the end of the Baroque period.
+Furthermore, it is generally considered a subset of the Baroque era, notes SF Gate HomeGuides.
 In fact, some historians call it late Baroque.
-Rococo is a style that was used in interior design and the arts by artists and designers, but not by architects.
-Regardless, it was a shorter stylistic period: The Baroque era spanned the 17th century, however, the Rococo era lasted from the 1730s to the 1760s, which was during the time of Louis XV.

-The term Rococo originates with the French word rocaille, which denoted the shell-covered rock work that was used to decorate artificial grottoes, writes Britannica.
-Rocaille also refers to how the French love of arranging stone gardens in the shape of seashells.
+The term Rococo comes from the French word rocaille.
+The word denotes the shell-covered rock work that was used to decorate artificial grottoes, writes Britannica.
+Rocaille also refers to how the French love arranging stone gardens in the shape of seashells.

-The style originated as a “revolt against the dull and solemn Baroque designs of the royal courts of France in Versailles.”
-The general mood of the Rococo age was all about comfort, warmth, privacy and informality in contrast to the heavy Baroque style, that was also meant represent that God and the church were powerful.
+This style originated as a “revolt against the dull and solemn Baroque designs of the royal courts of France in Versailles.”
+Just as today’s interior designs tend to be more casual, the Rococo age was more informal than the Baroque style.
+The general mood was all about comfort, warmth and privacy.

-According to DenGarden, the interior and its elements felt to be one organism to harmonize and create a unified effect.
-Custom made pieces were part of the effort to create interior décor that went together.
-Much planning went into furniture placement, the shapes of the pieces and the decorative features of the elements.
+According to DenGarden, the Rococo interior and its elements are meant to be one organism, creating a unified effect.
+Custom-made pieces were part of the effort to create interior décor that went together.
+Much planning went into furniture placement, the shapes of the pieces and the decorative features.

 Instead of starting over entirely, wealthy estate owners kept the baroque architecture of their homes, but renovated in the interiors with the plasterwork, murals, mirrors, furniture, and porcelain in a lighter, more feminine style.

-Rococo style started to decline in popularity by the 1750s.
-Critics in France attacked its triviality and excessive ornamentation, leading to the more austere Neoclassic movement in the 1760s.
+Rococo style started to drop in popularity by the 1750s.
+Critics in France attacked its trivia focus and over-the-top decoration, thus leading to the more austere Neoclassic movement in the 1760s.